GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

 -   ### Authenticated User
     -   #### **Story C-1** As a/an Logged In User I want to be able to add, update, or delete wines from a personal library so that I can see a listing of all the wine I have in my wine collection.
         -  #### *Acceptance Criteria*
-            1. An Add to Cellar option is presented to authenticated users on the wine details view
+            1. An Add to Cellar option is presented to authenticated users on the wine details view and redirects user to the add to cellar view, or, if the item is already in the cellar redirects to the update cellar view
-            2. The option adds the wine to the user's cellar, confirms an item has been added, then redirects to the user's cellar
+            2. The option adds/updates the wine to the user's cellar, confirms an item has been added/updated, then redirects to the user's cellar
             3. A Cellar icon is presented to all users in a menu panel on all main views which directs the user to their cellar view
             4. Clicking Cellar icon: Authenticated users are directed to their personal cellar view
             5. Clicking Cellar icon: Unauthenticated users are directed to the login page